deankoch/rasterbc_src/src_gfc.knit.md

 satellites to various tree cover classifications. (for more information on the methods, see the paper's
 <a href="https://science.sciencemag.org/highwire/filestream/594982/field_highwire_adjunct_files/0/Hansen.SM.pdf" target="_blank">supplementary materials</a>).

-This script downloads the relevant granules from the most recent version (v1.7, as of June, 2020), transforms them to align with our grid, and clips to the BC extent.
+This script downloads the relevant granules from the most recent version (v1.7, as of June, 2020), transforms them to align with our grid, clips to the BC extent, and finally splits all layers into blocks.

 Layer `treecover` is a (one-time) percent tree cover estimate for year 2000, where a location is defined as treed if vegetation height exceeds
 5 metres.
 Pixels are classified as treed (or not) based on a 50\% cutoff criterion for percent grid cell area covered by trees.
-Layer `gain` classifies pixels as having transformed from non-treed to treed at some point during the period 2000-2019; and `loss` is a *yearly* classification of stand-level disturbance, identifying pixels that transformed from non-treed to treed during the periods 2000-2001, ...
-2018-2019.
+Layer `gain` classifies pixels as having transformed from non-treed to treed at some point during the period 2000-2019; and `loss` is a *yearly* classification of stand-level disturbance, identifying pixels that transformed from treed to non-treed during the years 2000, ..., 2018.
 Layer `mask` identifies landcover type (water versus land) and NA areas, similar to the `cover` variable from the BC BGCZ.

-Two multispectral cloud-free image composites are also available from this source, however they are ommitted (for now) to keep file sizes under control.
+Two multispectral cloud-free image composites are also available from this source, however they are omitted (for now) to keep file sizes under control.

 The GFC source data are licensed under the